 Grand Slams usually teem with five-set thrillers and dark horses always willing to upset seeded players.
 So if an upcoming rivalry seems attractive but your users didn’t mark its participants as favorites, allow them to add this match to the calendar.

 Such functionality kills two birds with one stone.
 First, spectators are spared the need to expand the list of favorites due to one single meeting.
 Second, they won’t miss the match of the day thanks to adjustable alerts (on time or a few minutes before the meeting).

 While watching a TV match, viewers may need info on the next scheduled meeting or shopping options.
-But many tennis apps lack a search bar on the home screen, forcing fans to examine every single option on the menu.
+But many cross-platform tennis apps lack a search bar on the home screen, forcing fans to examine every single option on the menu.
 Improve a second-screen experience by enabling advanced search functionality to help spectators quickly find relevant info.

 You can also take it up another notch by implementing in-app chatbots designed to provide intelligent responses to user queries.

 Grand Slam tournaments always gather thousands of spectators.
 Turn them into avid fans of your app by offering valuable info.

 Once viewers select their favorite players, let them know literally everything about those athletes.
 In-app news, photos, videos, and social walls are okay, but think out of the box.

 Harness artificial intelligence to track the mentions of a particular sportsman on the Internet and aggregate those news feeds.
 Moreover, enable social networks integration and allow users to read the player’s latest posts without leaving the app.

 Another way to attract more eyeballs is to provide 360-degree videos that will give fans a better picture of training sessions.